evilsocket/bettercap/docs/main.md

 `sudo bettercap -T 192.168.1.1/24`

+Randomize the interface MAC address during the attack:

+`sudo bettercap --random-mac`

 ## Options

 ### `-I, --interface IFACE`

 BetterCAP will automatically detect your default network interface and use it, if you want to make it use another interface ( when you have more than one, let's say `eth0` and `wlan0` ) you can use this option.

+### `--use-mac ADDRESS`

+Change the interface MAC address to this value before performing the attack.

+### `--random-mac`

+Change the interface MAC address to a random one before performing the attack.

 ### `-G, --gateway ADDRESS`